anilkumar1392/EssentialApp/Adding a new feature/Lecture 2/ImplementationBonusLecture.md

+## Implementation In this Tutorial
+1. Generic
+2. Loclization for generic class.
+3.

 ## Resuable Presentation Logic.

 We are going to write presentation logic that is going to that will control the states here.